Sushmithameduri/Blood-Bank-Database-Management-System/README.md

 * **Environment**: Python 3.8+ with libraries defined in `requirements.txt`
 * **Visualization**: Tableau Desktop (for dashboards)

+## Application Architecture:
+* Built with Python's Tkinter for the GUI framework
+* MySQL connector for real-time database operations
+* Integration with Tableau Public for visual analytics
+* Responsive UI with full-screen capability and splash screen
+*
 ## Setup & Usage

 1. **Schema Import**